 While I am inspired by these books, I am also concerned that, in comparison, current housing seems to lack the excitement of those examples that, in some cases, are over 60 years old.
 There doesn’t appear to be an appetite for truly innovative design, with much of new housing being uninspiring plain boxes arranged around a network of roads and tarmac.

 So, have we indeed lost our sense of wonder?

-For more information about Shaping Future Places, or to register your interest for the last remaining tickets, please visit www.shapingfutureplaces.com.
+For more information about Shaping Future Places, please visit www.shapingfutureplaces.com.